 Instead of top-down approaches like Performance Based Funding Models that governments use to tighten the budgets of universities (which have been shown to have very few positive outcomes for students, and many negative outcomes; especially when it comes to equity issues), universities should instead demonstrate their value for student outcomes through ensuring they have a robust skills-focused curriculum.
 While universities already excel at developing discipline-specific skills in their students (think lab skills in a chemistry program, or artistic skills in a visual art program), the skills gap is primarily in transferable skills – those skills that are needed for all fields.
 So we need to explore curriculum changes in order to increase access to those valuable transferable skills for all students.

-I will be investigating the role of curriculum change in addressing this skills gap in two ways:
+In my MSc, I investigated the role of curriculum change in addressing this skills gap in two ways:

 - If the goal is to change curriculum, we must first understand how it is developed.
-I will investigate how university instructors across Canada develop and update their course curricula, including the tools they use and what impacts their approaches.
+I investigated how university instructors across Canada develop and update their course curricula, including the tools they use and what impacts their approaches.

 See a summary poster of my MSc thesis research here:

 Or you can click here find the text of my thesis.

 During my BSc/BEd degree program at the University of Lethbridge, I participated in multiple research projects as an NSERC Undergraduate Student Research Award holder, and through taking Applied and Independent Study courses.